Successful Industrial Base

 Favorable access to raw materials as well as machinery and equipment suppliers.

-World-class university research and development and engineering resources in Northeast Ohio related to polymers, composites, and plastics and rubber.
+World-class university research and development and engineering resources in Northeast Ohio related to polymers, composites, plastics, and rubber.

 A local and regional workforce highly experienced and trained in composites manufacturing.